w3c/wai-bcase/bibliography.md

 * [_We Are Original Life Hackers_](https://www.nytimes.com/2018/05/30/opinion/disability-design-lifehacks.html) Jackson, Liz.
 New York Times,online edition.
 May, 2018.
 Type: Editorial
-Summary: Disability design advocate Liz Jackson makes the case for how and why people with disabilities muct be included in design thinking and narratives.
+Summary: Disability design advocate Liz Jackson makes the case for how and why people with disabilities must be included in design thinking and narratives.

 ## Corporate Social Responsibility/Brand Reputation